jackc/tern/README.markdown

 * Program arguments for database settings and optionally one config file for shared settings

+In addition to program arguments, `TERN_CONFIG` and `TERN_MIGRATIONS` environment variables may be used to set the config path and migrations path respectively.

 ## Migrations

 To create a new migration: